simonpatrat/bootstrap-studio/bootstrap-studio-less-workflow.md

 Where each component will be the LESS version of the exported *component_my_component.css* file from bootsrap studio.

-**So, then your could reorganize your code in each component to switch properties values into variables you have defined in your *variables.less* file**
+**So, then you could reorganize your code in each component to switch properties values into variables you have defined in your *variables.less* file**

 ##4 - Begin to customize